UoB-COMSM0110/2024-group-3/git_branch_protection_rules.md

 - Disallow pushes except via pull request (PR)
 - Require one approval before merging PR is allowed
 - Branches are automatically deleted after PR merge (auto-deleted branches can be reinstated)
-- Only Group 3 members can push

 ## develop

 - Disable branch deletion
-- Only Group 3 members can push